TheOdinProject/curriculum/foundations/installations/installation_guides/linux/virtual_machine.md

 ![sudo apt update](../../installations/imgs/27_sudo_apt_update.png)

-You will know when the process is done because the terminal will be availble to take your input again.
+You will know when the process is done because the terminal will be available to take your input again.
 You'll get a print-out of how many packages can be upgraded.

 Now that we have ran the update command, we still need to run the command to *upgrade* our packages.
 With Ubuntu flavored operating systems the process is two steps.
 Your mileage may vary in other systems.